Want to know the irony?

 Here’s the thing: most of the time you’re not going to be able to write about this brilliant idea of yours right away, because you need to develop supporting claims and all that.
 You know, the how that supports the what.

 Give your ideas a bit of breathing space.
 Add new ideas to this brilliant one.
-Think of the way you’d open your blog, what headline to best use.
+Think of the way you’d open your blog post, what headline to best use.

 I found that if you hold an idea in your mind for a few days, your subconscious will do most of the work for you.
 You wake up one morning, sit at your desk, and you know what to write.